 3. Your Cat May Escape

-Some indoor cats have no interest in going outside but others will happily take advantage of an opportunity to slip outdoors.
-Cats are curious and a visitor or service technician who leaves the door open may make it easy for your cat to escape.
+Some indoor cats have no interest in going outside, but others will happily take advantage of an opportunity to slip outdoors.
+Cats are curious, and a visitor or service technician who leaves the door open may make it easy for your cat to escape.
 Even a few hours outside can be enough time for your cat to encounter a rabid animal, a stray cat with a disease, or be bitten by a mosquito or tick.

 4. You May Need to Board Your Cat

-What happens if you need to go on a trip or stay in a hospital but there’s no one to take care of your cat?
+What happens if you need to go on a trip or stay in a hospital, but there’s no one to take care of your cat?
 If your cat needs to be boarded while you’re away, you may be required to provide proof of vaccination.
 This protects all animals in the boarding facility, including your cat.
 Pets are as likely to catch something while they’re boarded as they are in an animal shelter.

 5. You Take Your Cat to the Groomer

 If your cat goes to a groomer, it’s worth considering additional vaccinations.
-The Bordetella vaccine is often recommended for cats that go to groomers or kennels because the infection can spread easily if multiple cats are in an enclosed area.
+The Bordetella vaccine is often recommended for cats that go to groomers or kennels because the infection can spread quickly if multiple cats are in an enclosed area.

 "In ancient times cats were worshipped as gods; they have not forgotten this."